Flutter

 speaking | The model is speaking. |

-The status can be retrieved by adding an event listener to the state.
+The status can be retrieved by adding an event listener to the session status.
 Building on what we did above:

 Sometimes you may want to augment the audio with text transcripts (e.g. if you want to show the end user the model’s output in real-time).
-Transcripts can be retrieved by adding an event listener to state:
+Transcripts can be retrieved by adding an event listener:

 Transcripts are an array of transcript objects.
 Each transcript has the following properties: